YourOnly-One/content/way/en-ph/blog/posts/2020/20200304-testament-law-torah-nailed-cross.md

 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
 {{% /quotebox %}}

 Can you guess which Greek word was used for the "law"?
-If you guessed <bdo dir="ltr" lang="grc">νόμος</bdo> (<span lang="grc-Latn" dir="ltr">nomos</span>) [G3551] then you are correct.
+If you guessed <bdi dir="ltr" lang="grc">νόμος</bdi> (<bdi lang="grc-Latn" dir="ltr">nomos</bdi>) [G3551] then you are correct.
 The exact same word which means the Torah, the TaNaKh, the "Old Testament".

-If our Messiah <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (<span lang="hbo-Latn" dir="ltr">Yahushua</span>) said so, the WORD Himself, through Him our reality was Created, then there should be zero doubt the Torah, the Prophets, the TaNaKh, the "Old Testament" was never nullified, was never nailed on the cross, was never "done away with", contrary to what tradition passed down to us.
+If our Messiah <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (<bdi lang="hbo-Latn" dir="ltr">Yahushua</bdi>) said so, the WORD Himself, through Him our reality was Created, then there should be zero doubt the Torah, the Prophets, the TaNaKh, the "Old Testament" was never nullified, was never nailed on the cross, was never "done away with", contrary to what tradition passed down to us.

 In other words, Paul was not talking about the Torah in <cite>Colossians 2:14</cite>!
 What was he talking about then?
 Let's go back to the second definition Thayer gave <q>the rules and requirements of the law of Moses; carrying a suggestion of severity and of threatened judgment</q>.